This page may contain affiliate links. Read my full disclosure here.

 Stick to the Basics of Healthy Eating

 There’s always a new headline or fad diet making waves in the world of nutrition.
-But at the end of the day, the best thing you can do is consistently stick with the nutrition basics: incorporate more vegetables, fruits, whole grains, lean protein, and healthy fat.
-These options are always going to be much less expensive than things like fancy nutrition supplements and bars.
+But at the end of the day, the best thing you can do is consistently stick with the nutrition basics:

 Make a Plan and Stick to It

-DIY Your Meals and Snacks
+Make Your Own Meals & Snacks

-While there’s certainly plenty of room to dine out and still eat healthy, it’s definitely much cheaper to eat healthy on a budget when you’re making your own meals and snacks, compared to eating out.
+It’s a lot cheaper to eat healthy on a budget when you’re making your own meals and snacks, compared to eating out.

 New to cooking at home and trying to eat out less?
 Start small: